“If slavery is not wrong, nothing is wrong.“

 Fight Slavery Now! believes that all of these approaches have merit and that all are necessary.
 We think that it is also important for some groups to be an umbrella for all of these issues which are part and parcel of the the same problem viewed through different lenses.
 With that goal in mind, it is especially important for us to reach out to others, both to offer support and to seek information based on their areas of expertise.
 When we attend events hosted by other groups, we strive to make personal contacts with their volunteers, to study their literature, listen to their message, and look for opportunities to collaborate.

 Human trafficking is a global criminal enterprise.
-Secretary of State Clinton has called for adding ‘Partnerships’ to the recipe of ‘Prevention, Protection, and Prosecution’ in confronting this crime.
-We will continue to pursue partnerships as a matter of policy as well as encouraging our members to reach out on an individual basis.
+Former Secretary of State Clinton added ‘Partnerships’ to the recipe of ‘Prevention, Protection, and Prosecution’ in confronting this crime.
+We will continue to pursue partnerships as a matter of course, as well as encouraging our members to reach out on an individual basis.
 We hope to forge alliances with the many social justice groups tackling issues of labor abuse, violence against women, and all forms of illegal exploitation.

 In this fashion we can help build a movement that is stronger than its separate parts.
 Working in concert, with your help, we believe we can end slavery in our time.